 I had stopped journaling early in our relationship because my XN insisted that we go to bed at the same time and when I bought a book light so I could write in bed he said it was too bright for him to sleep.
 The few times that I would try to journal after he went to bed I censored myself, for fear that he would read what I had written.
 Now that I had part of my life back that part of me, the writer, had completely shut down.

 It wasn’t until I enrolled in a positive psychology course that I began to journal again.
-As an assignment we had to keep a two week journal where every day we would write “Three Good Things” that happened that day.
+As an assignment we had to keep a two-week journal where every day we would write “Three Good Things” that happened that day.
 The tricky part was that they couldn’t just be things that happened TO us.
 Along with the good thing we had to come up with a “because” statement of what we had personally done to make this good thing happen.

-After a few days of writing I started exploring my feelings beforehand.
+After a few days of writing, I started exploring my feelings beforehand.
 I had tried writing about my fears and regrets but found that it left me feeling worse at the end of the day, making sleep even more difficult.
 I tried writing for relief of some of my anxieties and fears then followed it up with my three good things.
 It was remarkable.
 I was suddenly feeling free of some of the demons that I hadn’t been able to shake and was reconnecting with the good parts of myself that I knew existed by crediting myself for the positive things in my life.
-Putting my anxieties and fears on paper was remarkably helpful in getting them out of me all together.
+Putting my anxieties and fears on paper was remarkably helpful in getting them out of me altogether.

 I have avoided writing about this guidepost, Cultivating Calm: Letting Go of Anxiety as a Lifestyle, for weeks because I am horrible at this right now.
 Anxiety is my best friend.
 Well, maybe not my best friend but it is something I can count on right now.
 If I find a calm place I wonder what it is that I am missing.
 If I am not constantly working on court papers or reading about dealing with a narcissist or learning about family law practice I feel like I might come unglued.
 Everything has to be productive.
 Stillness is very, very hard.

 Because the anxiety had gotten so bad after being served XN’s latest motion to the family court, I called upon my therapist who I hadn’t seen in many months.
-Therapy is not in the budget right now, but Markus and I recognize that managing my anxiety is an absolute necessity to maintaining our marriage and home life.
+Therapy is not in the budget right now, but Oliver and I recognize that managing my anxiety is an absolute necessity to maintaining our marriage and home life.

 My first session back with Sarah was incredible.
 I cried in therapy for the first time with her and I needed it.
 She pointed out that I wasn’t breathing.
 Remember the obnoxious breathing calm people?
 I am not one of them and Sarah helped me to breathe into the tightness that has clenched my chest like a vise for the last month.